helmutkemper/iotmaker.docker.builder/doc.md

 #### ImageListExposedPorts

-English: Lists all the ports defined in the image to be exposed.
+English: Lists all the ports defined in the image to be exposed\.

 ```
 Note: The ports exposed in the creation of the container can be defined by SetOpenAllContainersPorts(),